ffwdeng/ffwdeng.github.io/content/about.md

 title: About us
 ---

-Our team comprises talented young individuals with diverse skill sets, allowing us to effectively tackle various stages of the software lifecycle.

-As a company, we foster an environment of innovation and collaboration built on trust, all united towards a shared vision.

-While our headquarters are situated in Italy, we embrace remote work, welcoming contributions from individuals worldwide.
-Currently, our team consists of experts spanning three different countries.

-With our rapid growth, we continuously seek out fresh talent to join our dynamic team.
+Our team benefits from over 15 years of combined experience, strengthened by the guidance of senior business advisors with over three decades of invaluable industry insight.
+While headquartered in Italy, we also operate from Austria as our second base location.

+This combination of experience and fresh talent enables us to effectively navigate all stages of the software and product delivery lifecycle.
+Our culture of innovation, collaboration, and trust allows professionals from around the globe to contribute to our projects, as we embrace remote work.

+With our commitment to continuous growth and excellence, we eagerly welcome new additions to our dynamic team, ensuring we remain at the forefront of software development.